G-Node/python-odml/doc/tutorial.rst

 - date
 	- recommended document attribute
 	- The date this odML file was created (yyyy-mm-dd format).
-	- In our example 'Arthor Dent' created the "intro-example.odml" file at 20th of March 2014 (2014-03-20).
+	- In our example 'Arthur Dent' created the "intro-example.odml" file at 20th of March 2014 (2014-03-20).
 - version
 	- recommended document attribute
 	- The version of this odML file.
-	- In our example 'Arthor Dent' created version 4.7 of the "intro-example.odml" file.
+	- In our example 'Arthur Dent' created version 4.7 of the "intro-example.odml" file.
 - repository
 	- optional document attribute
 	- The URL to the repository of terminologies used in this odML file.
-	- In our example 'Arthor Dent' used the G-Node terminology ("http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml").
+	- In our example 'Arthur Dent' used the G-Node terminology ("http://portal.g-node.org/odml/terminologies/v1.0/terminologies.xml").

 The sections
 ------------
-Display attributes using the odML editor
+Display attributes using the odML-Editor
 ****************************************
-To display the attribute of a section of the example odML file click on the section 'Setup' in the sections window (upper left) and a have a look at the attributes window (bottom) of the odML editor.
+To display the attribute of a section of the example odML file click on the section 'Setup' in the sections window (upper left) and a have a look at the attributes window (bottom) of the odML-Editor.

 Display attributes using Python
 *******************************